Hablamos Español Insurance Companies We Work With

 A real example

-A firm with only general liability faced a client claim that its advice caused a loss.
-The GL policy did not respond; that was an E&O claim.
-The two are not interchangeable.
+A firm carrying only general liability faced a client claim that its advice had caused a loss.
+The general liability policy was not built for that, it is an E&O type of claim, and the two are not interchangeable.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.